codesharedot/quantum-resistant-ledger-price/README.md

-# bit-z-token price
+# fnb-protocol price

-Gets the bit-z-token price with Python (from JSON).
+Gets the fnb-protocol price with Python (from JSON).

 https://pythonbasics.org